vonglasow/atoum-documentation/source/en/cookbooks/php.inc.rst

 	# make install

-Une fois cela effectué, vous n'aurez plus qu'à exécuter vos tests pour constater la différence en terme de vitesse d'exécution. À titre d'information, sous Mac OS X lion sur un MacBook Air 2012, grâce à la procédure décrite ci-dessus, il est possible de passer d'un binaire PHP de 21 Mo à un binaire PHP de 4.7 Mo, ce qui permet de passer le temps d'exécution de l'ensemble des tests unitaires de atoum de 34 secondes à 17 secondes, soit un gain de 50% :
+Once this done, you only have to run your tests to see the difference in terms of execution speed.
+For information purposes, under Mac OS X lion on a MacBook Air 2012, using the procedure described above, it's possible to switch from 21 MB PHP binary to a 4.7 MB PHP binary which allows to pass the execution time of all the atoum unit tests of 34 seconds to 17 seconds, a 50% gain:

 .. code-block:: shell